ScottLogic/blog/_posts/2024-10-31-an-introduction-into-karate-test-automation.markdown

 Lastly, I want to talk about Dynamic Scenario Outlines.

-If you're used to Cucumber then you've probably got an understanding of [Scenario Outlines](https://cucumber.io/docs/gherkin/reference/) - they let you run through the exact same test steps but with your variables and data driven directly from a table.
+If you're used to Cucumber then you've probably got an understanding of [Scenario Outlines](https://cucumber.io/docs/gherkin/reference/#scenario-outline) - they let you run through the exact same test steps but with your variables and data driven directly from a table.

 The example below is 2 different Scenarios, but for each iteration (or row) we substitute the values in angle-brackets with values from each column of the table.
-This is really powerful when we have a lot of different tests we want to run but with different input data each time - meaning big savings on lines of code and improved test maintainability.
+This is really powerful when we have a lot of different tests that follow the same steps, but with different input data each time, meaning big savings on lines of code and improved test maintainability.

 ~~~karate
 Feature: 'register' endpoint Scenarios